KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Shred Integration

-Opponents sometimes claim that the ability to move in both directions proves the lattice is "authored" to hold you in a loop where both poles serve the same containment.
+Critics sometimes claim that the ability to move in both directions proves the lattice is "authored" to hold you in a loop where both poles serve the same containment.
 That is like saying a two-way street means the city controls your destination.
 Bidirectionality exists because motion demands polarity; without the possibility of both C↑ and E↓, no movement would occur at all.
 Orientation — not the existence of routes — determines destiny.

 **Anchor**
 Only centropy faces the still root; only centropy completes the full saturation into 🕳️ Zenon.